A-Bahadory/JS3-Module-Project/levels/level-100.md

 1. All episodes must be shown
 2. For each episode, _at least_ following must be displayed:
-   1. The name of the episode
+   1. The name of the episode✅
-   2. The season number
+   2. The season number✅
-   3. The episode number
+   3. The episode number✅
-   4. The medium-sized image for the episode
+   4. The medium-sized image for the episode✅
-   5. The summary text of the episode
+   5. The summary text of the episode✅
 3. Combine season number and episode number into an **episode code**:
    1. Each part should be zero-padded to two digits.
    2. Example: `S02E07` would be the code for the 7th episode of the 2nd season. `S2E7` would be incorrect.